cbluesprl/block_admin_presets2/README.md

 * Import presets files
 * Preset preview and partial load
 * Allows rollback
-* Option to autoexclude the sensitive data when exporting settings (you can edit the sensitive settings list in Site Administration -> Plugins -> Blocks -> Admin presets)
+* (new feature) Option to autoexclude the sensitive data when exporting settings (you can edit the sensitive settings list in Site Administration -> Plugins -> Blocks -> Admin presets)
-* Third parties plugins supported
+* (new feature) Third parties plugins supported

 ## See also
 * Modules and Plugins entry: https://moodle.org/plugins/view.php?plugin=block_admin_presets

 Usage
 ===================